briandgomez/Study/Security+/Security Operations.md

 # Email Security
 - <u>Mail gateway</u>: filters all emails inbound and outbound for malicious software (i.e. malware, phishing, spam, etc.)

-- <u>Sender Policy Framework (SPF)</u>: protocol that verifies a mail server is authorized to send emails on behalf of a domain.
-The recipient also checks if the email came from an approved mail server.
+- <u>Sender Policy Framework (SPF)</u>: Protocol that verifies a mail server is authorized to send emails on behalf of a domain.
+The recipient also checks if the email came from an approved mail server
+    - Example: You own coolstore.com.
+You only send emails through Gmail.
+Without SPF, scammers could use a random server to send fake emails that look like they're from sales@coolstore.com.
+With SPF, you publish a record saying "Only Gmail’s servers can send email for coolstore.com.
+Reject everything else."

+- <u>Domain Keys Identified Mail (DKIM)</u>: Allows the receiver to check if the email was actually sent by the domain it claims to be sent from and if the content was tampered with during transit
-- <u>Domain Keys Identified Mail (DKIM)</u>: uses a key to verify a digital signature which verifies email integrity and sender's domain
+    - Uses a key to verify a digital signature which verifies email integrity and sender's domain
+    - Helps with email authentication, protection against email spoofing, improves email deliverability, and enhances reputation score
+    - Example: When newsletter@coolstore.com sends an email, the outgoing server signs it with a private key.
+When the user receives it, their mail server checks the public key published in DNS.
+If it matches, the email is clean which means there was no tampering.

-- <u>Domain-based Message Authentication Reporting & Conformance (DMARC)</u>: tells mail servers what to do when DKIM or SPF fail (i.e. reject, quarantine, or allow) and provides reports on spoofing attempts
+- <u>Domain-based Message Authentication Reporting & Conformance (DMARC)</u>: tells mail servers what to do when DKIM or SPF fail (i.e. reject, quarantine, or allow) and provides security for email spoofing
+    - Protects against email compromised attacks, phishing emails, or email scams
+    - "If an email fails SPF or DKIM, reject it, and send me a report about who’s trying to spoof me."
+So if someone tries to fake billing@coolstore.com, the mail server follows your instructions (quarantine/reject).

 # Monitoring Data